skarapost/EVLib/README.md

           energyAm [i][j] = 1500;

   /* Creation of a ChargingStation with, 4 Charger objects(2 slow and 2 fast), 4
-     energy sources(Geothermal, Nonrenewable, Wind, Wave) that means 4 EnergySource objects and 5 energy packages for each energy sources */
+     energy sources(Geothermal, Nonrenewable, Wind, Wave).
+We also 5 energy packages for each energy sources.
+At each update storage one package from each energy source will be inserted to the charging station.
+  */
   ChargingStation station = new ChargingStation("Miami", kinds, sources, energyAm);